civic-data-design-lab/16_11.S947/week6/06_part1_front_end_environments.md

 ### Organize your Directory

-The directory in which you keep your website materials should be organized in the following manner.
+The web directory should be organized in the following manner.

 When a browser requests your page, your server will return the index.html file in the root-directory.
-The index.html is your 'root'... or 'home'... page.
+The **index.html** is your 'root'... or 'home'... page.

 <img src="http://duspviz.mit.edu/wp-content/uploads/2015/01/file-structure.png" alt="Drawing"/>

+### Use a Text Editor

+Code is best written using a code editor such as [Sublime Text](https://www.sublimetext.com/).
+To complete the exercise, you will want to edit the files in the web folder using Sublime.
+If you do not have it installed, please [download](https://www.sublimetext.com/) it and install it at this time.

 ### Start up a Web Server

 To work with our website, we need our computer to act like a webserver, allowing it to access files online.
 There are many tools for doing this, and one is built right into python.
-Use the Terminal to change into the directory in which your website files reside.
+Use the Terminal to **change directory** to the folder in which your website files reside.
 Once there, type the following to start a simple Python server.

 ```xml
 $ python -m SimpleHTTPServer 8080